 The SG-market RAV4 comes as standard with Toyota Safety Sense, which includes Pre-Collision Detection, Full-Speed Dynamic Radar Cruise Control, and Lane Departure Warning.
 This comes on top of seven airbags, electronic stability control, and hill start assist.

 Under the hood of the Toyota RAV4 is Toyota’s new M20A-FKS 2.0 liter Dynamic-Force inline-4 engine, which features direct-injection, Dual VVT-i, and Dual VVTi-E. It utilizes a long stroke design, and a high 13:1 compression ratio.
 The new engine produces 170 hp and 203 Nm of torque, impressive for a naturally aspirated 2.0-liter inline-4 petrol engine.
-Power is sent through the front wheels via a Dynamic-Shfit CVT, which has 10-speed simulated gears and a launch gear.
+Power is sent through the front wheels via Direct Shift CVT, which has 10-speed simulated gears and a launch gear.
 The launch gear is meant to assist the CVT while crawling or when launching the car from a complete stop, making the RAV4 accelerate and respond quicker off the line.

 The Toyota RAV4 goes on sale in Singapore at a price of SGD119,988 (PHP4,625,771).
 Toyota Motor Philippines has not yet given any hints on when or whether the RAV4 is coming to the Philippines, but it is estimated that it will arrive either late 2019 or early 2020.